massoncheg/forgejo-docs/docs/user/code-search.md

 ## Scope

-Since `git-grep` is performed on the fly, they can be executed on any valid branch or tag.
+Since `git-grep` is performed on the fly, it can be executed on any valid branch or tag.
 The currently active branch/tag is displayed as the default value in the dropdown menu above the search bar, allowing users to easily switch between branches and tags.

 Searching within a specific directory (or file) executes `git-grep` using a [literal pathspec](https://git-scm.com/docs/gitglossary#Documentation/gitglossary.txt-aiddefpathspecapathspec) for the given path.
-If `REPO_INDEXER_INCLUDE` has been set by the administrator the filter is added if and only if it matches one of the globs.
+If `REPO_INDEXER_INCLUDE` has been set by the administrator, the filter is added if and only if it matches one of the globs.

 ### Example

-Performing a search for `foo` at `/{user}/{repo}/src/branch/main/src` returns results that belong to the branch `main` inside the directory `/src`
+Performing a search for `foo` at `/{user}/{repo}/src/branch/main/src` returns results that belong to the branch `main` inside the directory `/src`.

 ```
 main